 Homelessness in Portland

 Homelessness is a real and visible problem in our city.
-Learn about the causes, responses and how you can help.
+Learn about the causes, responses and how to help.

-Homelessness is a national issue that is impacting Portland and many other cities.
-Portland has fewer people experiencing homelessness than other large cities (source), but, due to a lack of shelter availability for those in need, our unsheltered population is more visible.
-Learn more about how homelessness in Portland got to this point, what’s being done by government and public safety officials, what Travel Portland is doing, and what visitors can do to help and stay safe.
+Homelessness is a national issue that is impacting Portland and many other cities, particularly on the West Coast (source).
+Portland has fewer people experiencing homelessness than many other large cities (source), but, due to a lack of shelter availability for those in need, our unsheltered population tends to be more visible.
+Learn more about how homelessness in Portland got to this point, what’s being done by local officials, what Travel Portland is doing, and how local nonprofits are addressing homelessness with solutions that visitors can support.

 Homelessness in Portland: How We Got Here

 The city’s Housing First model, which emphasizes transitional and permanent housing as opposed to short-term or emergency shelter, has resulted in a large gap in shelter availability for those in need.
-So, while there are not necessarily more homeless individuals in Portland, there is a more visible unsheltered population.
+As a result, Portland tends to have a more visible unsheltered population, especially in areas of the city where service providers are located.

-Demand for Portland real estate is contributing to an affordable housing crisis, which adds to the limited availability of housing stock for those most in need.
-In 2015, the City of Portland joined several other U.S. cities and states (including Los Angeles, Seattle and Hawaii) in declaring a housing and homelessness emergency (source).
-Portland’s emergency declaration was extended for another year in April 2021 (source).
+Tight supply and persistent demand for Portland real estate has also contributed to an affordable housing crisis, further limiting availability of housing for those in need.
+In 2015, the City of Portland joined several other communities (including Los Angeles, Seattle and Hawaii) in declaring a housing and homelessness emergency (source), which was extended in April 2021 (source).
 While this declaration was intended in part to enable more temporary shelter, we are a long way from meeting the demand.

 What’s Being Done

-Portland is a compassionate city with local business, nonprofit and community support — including hunger relief, emergency shelter and work programs — for those experiencing homelessness.
-The city is developing more shelter space as well as expanding service programs.
+Portland is a compassionate city with extensive support — including hunger relief, emergency shelter and work programs — for those experiencing homelessness.
+The city is committed to humanely caring for this population and has shifted increased resources toward mental health treatment and housing solutions.

-As of 2021, the city is in the process of moving homeless camps to equipped outdoor shelter villages.
-The City of Portland and Multnomah County recently pledged to commit $1 billion over the next 10 years to housing solutions and basic services that meet people experiencing homelessness where they are.
-Additionally, on Nov.
-1, 2021, the city and county announced a joint agreement to invest $38 million in homeless services.
-The funds would support new shelter beds, outreach workers, behavioral health teams, storage and hygiene units, and camp cleanups
+- Also in 2021, the city and county announced a joint agreement to invest $38 million in homeless services.
+The funds would support new shelter beds, outreach workers, behavioral health teams, storage and hygiene units, and camp cleanups.

 What Travel Portland Is Doing

 Travel Portland understands that people experience homelessness for many reasons, and we’re committed to helping the city support those in need.
-We are also working with nonprofits ― including Transition Projects, Central City Concern, Oregon Food Bank and Street Roots ― to help provide support and find solutions for those in need.
+We work with many community organizations ― including Transition Projects, Central City Concern, Oregon Food Bank, Downtown Portland Clean & Safe and Street Roots ― to help provide support and find solutions for those in need.

 How to Help

-We discourage giving money to panhandlers.
-Rather, those who would like to make a difference should consider contributing to one of the following nonprofit organizations:
+Visitors who wish to support long-term solutions for those experiencing homelessness in Portland should consider contributing to one of the following nonprofit organizations:

 - Transition Projects